nreinhardt/dotfiles/README.md

 Hi, this is the home directory of my files.
 It's also the repository for my dotfiles (configuration etc.).

 ## Installation

 The following instructions are for using this config on a new machine.

-### Preqrequisites
+### Prerequisites

+Before proceeding, you should backup your config in $HOME (eg. .bashrc, .vimrc, etc.), as the following instructions will overwrite your current config.

-You should have the following installed before proceeding:
+You should also have the following packages installed:
 ```shell
 sudo apt-get install exuberant-ctags
 ```

-Before proceeding, you should backup your config in $HOME (eg. .bashrc, .vimrc, etc.), as the following instructions will overwrite your current config.

 *  Get the config
 ```shell